Moturoa AFC

 Moturoa AFC is one of New Zealand's oldest association football clubs.

-Based in New Plymouth, the club traces its establishment back to the Watersiders Association Football Club of New Plymouth.
+Based in New Plymouth, the club was established as the New Plymouth Watersiders Association Football Club.

-Moturoa AFC has rich history with the club having success in many regional and national competitions.
+Moturoa AFC has rich history, with the club having had success in many regional and national competitions.

-Its clubrooms and home ground are at the Onuku Taipari Domain, Ngāmotu Road, Spotswood.
+The clubrooms and home grounds of Moturoa AFC are at the Onuku Taipari Domain, Ngāmotu Road, Spotswood, New Plymouth.